Table of Contents

-- Be aware of interjecting while another colleague is speaking, as it can be perceived as ill-mannered and discourteous.
+- When doing business in South Africa be aware of interjecting while another colleague is speaking, as it can be perceived as ill-mannered and discourteous.

 - Business is trust and relationship-oriented in South Africa.
 Trust is not usually formulated upon the first meeting between colleagues.
 Expect to establish a healthy business relationship over time.
 If South African colleagues are not familiar with a company, they will be hesitant to do business with it.
 Incorporating a third party to validate the company is wise in building trustworthiness.

 - South African work environments are hierarchical.
 Colleagues in higher positions have decision-making power.